vippsas/vipps-developers/vipps-getting-started.md

 # Vipps MobilePay

-Vipps and MobilePay have recently merged and the documentation is currently being updated.
+Vipps and MobilePay have recently merged, and the documentation is currently being updated.

 The former *Getting Started* page is moved to: [Getting started](getting-started.md).